ghollisjr/cl-opencl/README.txt

 included in the Lisp wrapper.
 It would be nice to make cl-opencl work well with cl-opengl as found in Quicklisp.

-The examples.lisp file shows some examples of how to use the cl-opencl Lisp wrapper.

 EXAMPLES:

-The examples.lisp file contains a number of examples, including a Mandelbrot fractal PNM image generator.
+The examples directory contains a number of examples, including a Mandelbrot fractal PNM image generator.
 Here's a trivial example that sets the indices of an array using an OpenCL kernel on the first available OpenCL device.